 I need to hold myself accountable with no one to hold me accountable.

 And learning in public helps me to achieve it.
 Every day, I will push myself to learn, even when I only can do it for 15 minutes.
 Afterward, it becomes a habit.

-From there, I cross paths with many developers who helped me in my learning journey.
+I crossed paths with many developers who helped me in my learning journey.

-You may want to read this if you have a thought to write a blog post but still have some doubts.
+You may want to read this if you have thought of writing a blog post but still have some doubts.